 Kreith, F, Manglik, RM & Bohn, MS 2011, Principles of heat transfer, 7th edn, Cengage Learning, Stamford, CT.

 Mott, RL 2006, Applied fluid mechanics, 6th edn, Pearson/Prentice Hall, Singapore.

 Student workload requirements

 |Description||Marks out of||Wtg (%)||Due Date||Notes|

-- All assessments must be completed within the residential school.
+- Each assessment must be completed within one week after conducting the experiment.

 Important assessment information